From 3M Health Information Systems

 In a recent interview with Becker’s Hospital Review, Michael Finke, vice president of 3M’s M*Modal business, gives his view on ambient and AI technology: “To me, ambient intelligence is not a revolution, but more of a guided evolution,” says Finke.
 “If we set unrealistic expectations for this to be a revolution, we may set the market back by years; we need to incrementally innovate and move it forward.”

 Finke gives examples of how today’s technologies are helping create more time to care for clinicians: “For more than four years, we have been providing AI-driven, over-the-shoulder assistance to physicians as they work in the EHR in the form of proactive and context-specific clinical insights,” says Finke.
 “This has now advanced to a virtual assistant that supports more ambient, intuitive and conversational workflows.
 The virtual assistant can help with conversational order entry, conversational chart search, free-form ambient documentation, and other such routine clinician tasks.”

 Finke believes AI should be ‘”unremarkable”: “By (unremarkable) I mean the technology should run quietly in the background with the goal of helping clinicians do the right things, faster and more easily,” says Finke.
 “Ultimately, the goal is to make clinical documentation a by-product of the patient-doctor encounter, and not a separate and possibly burdensome task for the doctor.”

 Finke will be speaking more about how AI is being used to reduce the administrative burden on clinicians in an upcoming webinar on February 13.
-Register for the webinar here.
+Access the archive here.